usgs/hazdev-template/docs/pageConfiguration.md

 ## Using template functions before including the template

-The template normally includes functions before re-including a page to generate content, but sometimes you want to use these functions before including the template.
+Template functions are normally only defined after the template has been included.
+Sometimes you want to use these functions before including the template.
 One example would be using the [param() function](phpFunctions.md#param) during or before template configuration:

 ```php
 if (!isset($TEMPLATE)) {